imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 ##### `Inspector/`

 - `InspectorPanel.tsx`: The right-hand panel that contains tabs for editing.
-It also includes the Undo/Redo buttons that interact with the Zustand store's history.
+It includes the Undo/Redo buttons and the master "Apply Changes" button.
 - `StyleEditor.tsx`: Displays input fields (e.g., color pickers, text inputs) to modify the CSS properties of the selected element.
 Changes are propagated to the Zustand store via the `updateNodeStyle` action.
-- `PropsEditor.tsx`: A simple textarea where the user can input a JSON object to be used as props for the root component.
+- `PropsEditor.tsx`: Provides a textarea for the user to input a JSON object, which is then used as props for the root component during rendering.
-- `SetupEditor.tsx`: Allows the user to add external CDN dependencies and provide a custom wrapper component (e.g., for theme providers or Redux providers).
+- `SetupEditor.tsx`: Allows the user to add external CDN dependency URLs, which are injected as <script> tags into the sandboxed <iframe>.
+It also provides a code editor for defining a custom wrapper component (e.g., for theme or Redux providers).

 ##### `Navigator/`